Ashish-simpleCoder/classic-react-hooks/apps/doc/hooks/use-copy-to-clipboard.md

 # use-copy-to-clipboard

-A React hook that provides a simple and reliable way to copy text to the clipboard with success and error handling callbacks.
+A React hook that provides simple and reliable way to copy text to the clipboard with success and error handling callbacks.

 ## Features